single-cell-data/SOMA/abstract_specification.md

 All dimensions must have a positive, non-zero length, and there must be 1 or more dimensions.

+The default "fill" value for `SOMADenseNdArray` is the zero value of the array type (e.g., Arrow.float32 defaults to 0.0).

 > ℹ️ **Note** - on TileDB this is an dense array with `N` uint64 dimensions of domain [0, maxUint64), and a single attribute.

 ### SOMASparseNdArray